dsc-courses/dsc10-2023-wi/project-partners.md

 ## Pair Programming
 Pair programming is a practice in which two programmers share one computer.
 One programmer is the “driver,” who controls the keyboard and mouse.
 The other is the “navigator,” who observes, asks questions, suggests solutions, and thinks about slightly longer-term strategies.
 The two programmers switch roles about every 20 minutes.

 What makes pair programming effective is that both programmers are working together on the same problem at the same time.
-The resulting work of pair programming nearly always outshines that of the solitary programmer, with pairs producing better code in less time.
+Research shows that the resulting work of pair programming nearly always outshines that of the solitary programmer, with pairs producing better code in less time.

 To learn more about the practice of pair programming and to see pairs in action, check out this entertaining video from North Carolina State University: [An Introduction to Pair Programming Version 2](https://www.youtube.com/watch?v=rG_U12uqRhE).

 ## Choosing a Partner

 You can choose your own partner.
 You will need to arrange times to meet outside of class.
-We expect everyone to be flexible and professional in arranging those times as necessary; if your schedule is highly constrained, explore possible meeting times with your prospective partner before you commit to the partnership.
+We expect everyone to be flexible and professional in arranging those times as necessary; if your schedule is highly constrained, explore possible meeting times with your prospective partner *before* you commit to the partnership.

 You should try to pick a partner whose experience and skill level with programming is similar to your own.
 This may not always be possible and it is sometimes hard to compare skill levels, but students tell us (and other data supports) that pairs are most productive when the partners start at about the same level.